 Christian Services is well known for our Food Pantry which is a partner agency of Second Harvest Metrolina, Charlotte Food Bank network.
 Over 1,100 families receive food monthly and over 1 million pounds of food has been distributed each of the past five years.

-Our Saving Our Families Together program conducts Life Skills workshops that include Parenting, Anger Management, Finance and Budgeting, and Soft Skills such as communication and conflict resolution.
+Our Saving Our Families Together program conducts Life Skills workshops that include Parenting, Anger Management, and Soft Skills such as communication and conflict resolution.
 Approximately 100 individuals participate each year.

 Our newest mission is The Lancaster Bowling/Community Center.
 In March of 2017, the Lancaster Bowling Center was purchased to provide a place where people can Gather, Meet, Recreate, Celebrate, Party, Eat, Train, and Learn.
 We believe there needs to be a place where people can come together to do these things so that the barriers which separate us can be broken down and eliminated.
 The Center provides inexpensive entertainment and activities such as Bowling, Mini Golf, Bounce Houses, Arcade games and a venue for those in our community to host Birthday Parties, Baby Showers, Sports Banquets, Training Events, Graduations, Bridal Showers, and Worship.
 The Center also functions as our headquarters, Angel Tree warehouse, and provides the training environment for our Saving Our Families Together programs.
 The Bowling Center is not a profit center and the annual thirty thousand dollar operating loss, which is funded by profits from our Family Store, was anticipated in our decision to purchase in order to meet the community needs and services listed above.